Investment Fraud: Unapproved Securities or “Selling Away”

 SEC Rule 206(4)-7(a)

-This duty would therefore apply to outside business activities that could present opportunities to engage in fraudulent activity, or violations of the fiduciary duty.
-Accordingly, the rule does seem to require RIAs to supervise any activity that could cause a violation, which would include selling investments regardless of whether they are approved or not or disclosed or not.
+This duty applies to outside business activities that could present opportunities to engage in fraudulent activity, or violations of fiduciary duty.
+Therefore, the rule does seem to require RIAs to supervise any activity that could cause a violation, which would include selling investments regardless of whether they are approved or not or disclosed or not.

 What are the Consequences for Selling Away?